codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did the hat say to the scarf?
+Why did the teddy bear say “no” to dessert?
+Because she was stuffed.
-You can hang around.
-I'll just go on ahead.

 ## Home Server Up-Time